namoshizun/goodjson/README.md

 ok, val_fail = has_prefix_value('GJ')('__notGood!')
 """
-Expect "val_fail" to be printed as the following. "path" is a dollar-sign demilited string for finding the value having the error.
-Every "path" always starts with "_root_" indicating the validator's input data itself.
+Expect "val_fail" to be printed as the following.
+"path" is a dollar-sign demilited string pointing where the erroneous value is at.
+Every "path" always starts with "_root_" representing the validator's input data itself.

 {
     'error': 'Expected prefix GJ is not found',